Synonyms: Kyousougiga (TV), Kyousogiga (TV)

 To end, here are some miscellaneous components that made Kyousougiga better:

 Music: The soundtrack was the icing on the cake.
 With music ranging from classical to electronic, there is a wide array of soundtracks that fit the overall uniqueness of the anime.
 The opening song, “Koko” by Tamurapan, and the insert song, “The Secret of My Life” by Aimee Blackschleger (who sang DOA for AOT), are also still two of my most favorite songs, regardless of genre.
-The opening song fits perfectly to the anime because the emotionless vocals coupled with a cheery tune gives the song a feeling of melancholy and longing for loved ones.
+The opening song fits perfectly to the anime because the emotionless vocals coupled with a cheery tune gives the song a feeling of melancholy and a sense of longing for loved ones.

 Special episode: Usually, special episodes are unnecessary summaries with pointless commentaries.
 However, the special for Kyousougiga has proved me that some specials are worth watching.
 In the special, the voice actors visit places in Kyoto that were used as models for the setting in Kyousougiga, and in the process they went over some important background details that actually helped me understand the show better.
 The anime’s attention to detail was a pleasant surprise for me, and made me appreciate the anime even more.